Webinar – From Mine to Blast Furnace – Optimizing the Steelmaking Process with Bulk Material Simulation

 This webinar will introduce EDEM bulk material simulation software and explain how it can be used to optimize a range of operations and processes as part of the steelmaking process.

-- Raw material handling and transportation: improving performance and reliability of equipment such as transfer chutes, coal wagons, bucket elevators and screw augers.
+- Raw material handling and transportation: improving performance and reliability of equipment such as transfer chutes, coal wagons, bucket elevators, screw augers and more.

 - Processes: optimizing performance of machines such as cone crushers, mills, vibrating screens, dryers and mixers.